...

 Skin Mycosis

 This is an infection caused by fungi and located on the skin.
-There are usually fungi on the skin and the mucosa, which can become pathogenic and very contagious under certain circumstances.
+Usually, fungi on the skin and the mucosa can become pathogenic and very contagious under certain circumstances.
 These herbs have antifungal properties; this is to say, they eliminate fungi.

 Herbs for Skin Mycosis